FAQ's

 Tikka masala contains chicken marinated in yoghurt and spices, which is grilled in a tandoor (or a clay oven) and often served dry with mint sauce and lemon wedges.
 It can be served as an appetiser, an entree or a creamy soupy version paired with rice or naan.

-Chicken Masala Vs Tikka Masala- Chicken masala can be creamy, spicy, and incredibly flavourful chicken curry.
-A traditional chicken curry contains chicken stewed in onion tomato soup, where you add fresh ginger, garlic, cumin seeds, and turmeric.
-Alternatively, you can use chicken masala or curry powder to get an array of relishing aromatic spices.
+Chicken Masala vs Tikka Masala - Chicken masala can be a creamy, spicy, and incredibly flavorful chicken curry.
+A traditional chicken curry contains chicken stewed in a soup made from onions and tomatoes, to which you add fresh ginger, garlic, cumin seeds, and turmeric.
+Alternatively, you can use chicken masala or curry powder to get a range of aromatic, relishing spices.

 Tikka Masala Vs Curry

-The flavourful juicy browned bits of chicken with unique texture dipped in tangy, rich, steamy soup flavoured with garam masala or curry powder sprinkled on the signature bronze orange marinate taken with fried rice, and a fresh shower of cilantro is just out of the world.
+The flavourful, juicy, browned bits of chicken with a unique texture, dipped in tangy, rich, steaming soup flavoured with garam masala or curry powder, sprinkled with the signature bronze-orange marinade, served with fried rice, and topped with a fresh shower of cilantro, is out of this world.
 Both curry powder and tikka masala contain a blend of spices that enrich the earthy blend of aromatic flavours.

-Some of the most popular Indian foods are tandoori chicken, butter chicken, chicken vindaloo, rogan josh, chicken tikka, navrattan korma and dal makhani, all use garam masala and added flavours and herbs.
+Some of the most popular Indian foods are tandoori chicken, butter chicken, chicken vindaloo, rogan josh, chicken tikka, navrattan korma, and dal makhani.
+All of these dishes use garam masala and add flavours and herbs.

 The masala for preparing a chicken or meat dish can be any typical tikka masala, curry masala or garam masala.
 Each type of masala powder has a different set of spices and herbs as basic ingredients.

-Tikka Masala Vs Curry - The texture and taste of curry powder depend on the herbs that are picked.
+Tikka Masala vs Curry - The texture and taste of curry powder depend on the herbs used.
 Nevertheless, it mostly includes a blend of turmeric, chilli powder, coriander, pepper, ginger and cumin, with the occasional addition of bay leaves, mustard powder and fennel seeds.
 A curry powder can be versatile or simple; alternatively, the blend of spices in tikka masala is rich and deep.

 Is Tikka Masala The Same As Butter Chicken?